KalaayPT/Profit-Taker-Guide/advanced/solo-speedrun-builds.md

 Main con of the build is that you can't do electric with Shock Trooper, so you must do it with your amp.
 You use 7x7, Virtuos Surge, Eternal Onslaught and Void Strike.
 If you're close to PT it does more damage than from max range.
 Basically you're hoping for an electric shield early into shield phase 2, so you can kill the whole shield with the amp.
 If you didn't get an electric shield in phase 1, you can pre-cast Void Strike between the 2nd legs and bodyshot.

 You want to use cast speed archon shards to make the EM cast animation shorter.
 At least 2 are recommended.
-If it first your polarities better, you can use Natural Talent over Preparation and slot starting energy shards instead.
+If it fits your polarities better, you can use Natural Talent over Preparation and slot starting energy shards instead.

 Arcane Nullifier is recommended if you want to run completely padless, as the casts are quite expensive.
 Arcane Avenger isn't mandatory but helps your Diplos DPS.